pnordahl/monorail/README.md

 ## Configuration

-Create a `Monorail.toml` configuration file in the root of the repository you want `monorail` and extensions to use, referring to the `Monorail.reference.toml` file for an annotated example.
+Create a `Monorail.toml` configuration file in the root of the repository, referring to the `Monorail.reference.toml` file for an annotated example.

 ## Vocabulary

 Monorail has a simple lexicon:

-* vcs: the repository version control system, and internal functions that `monorail` uses to detect changes
+* vcs: the repository version control system that `monorail` integrates with to detect changes
 * change: a CRUD operation reported by the vcs as a filesystem path
+* checkpoint: a location in vcs history that marks the end of a sequence of changes

 `monorail` works by labeling filesystem paths within a repository as meaningful.
 These labels determine how changes reported by the vcs are interpreted.
 The label types are:

-* target: a unique container that can be referenced by change detection and script execution; targets are _recursive_, which means that targets can lie within other targets
+* target: A unique container that can be referenced by change detection and script execution.
+For example, `ui`, `api`, and `database`, as directories carrying files specific to those projects, would be good candidates for being labeled as targets.
+So too would a parent directory like `apps`, because targets are _recursive_, which means that targets can lie within the path of other targets.
-* links: a set of paths that recursively affect a target and any targets that lie in its path
+* links: A set of paths that recursively affect a target and any targets that lie in its path.
+For example, a `vendor` directory carrying copies of third-party code may require that all targets within a target's path subdirectories be re-tested.
-* uses: a set of paths that affect a target
+* uses: A set of paths that affect a target.
+For example, a directory called `common`, carrying files used by multiple targets might be referred to by multiple targets in their `uses` arrays.
 * ignores: a set of paths that do not affect a target

 For executing code against targets, two more terms: